qartik/.github/workstreams/Dynamic_Qubit_Allocation_Arrays.md

 ## Requirements

 - Extend QIR to:
-  - Represent dynamic qubit allocation within the IR.
+  - Represent dynamic allocation of individual qubits within the IR.
+  - Support declarations of fixed-size qubit and measurement arrays.
   - Support passing qubits and qubit arrays as function arguments.
   - Support iteration over qubit arrays within the IR.
   - Enable returning arrays of measurement results.